infernojs/inferno/README.md

 - React-like API, concepts and component lifecycle events
 - Lightweight filesize of only 6kb
 - Isomorphic rendering on both client and server with `inferno-server`
-- Highly modular with very little opionatation in how things should be done
+- Highly modular with very little opinionation on how things should be done

 ## Benchmarks